 But now that your pergola is standing tall, you need to make sure that it is properly maintained.
 To help you with this ongoing task, we have put together some tips for you to incorporate into your regular home and garden maintenance schedule.

 The Importance of Basic Cleaning

-At Australian Outdoor Living, we construct our pergolas using high quality, Aussie-sourced materials.
-But due to the wear-and-tear caused by Australia’s harsh natural elements a build-up of dirt and grime can over time damage the structure of your pergola.
+At Australian Outdoor Living, we construct our products using high quality, Aussie-sourced materials.
+But due to the wear-and-tear caused by Australia’s harsh natural elements a build-up of dirt and grime can over time damage the structure.

 To keep your pergola looking like new, it’s best to make sure that every area of the frame is washed on a regular basis.
 There’s no need to invest in any special type of cleaner for this task; you can simply use soap and warm water to give it a good scrub.

 Make sure you choose a mild soap so as not to damage the finish or paint.
 If you find that you need to use a brush as part of the cleaning, make sure to go with one that has soft bristles.

 This will be enough to dislodge any build-up of dirt or grime while not causing any damage to the underlying material.